Chronic ear problems are common conditions in dogs and among the most mishandled by veterinarians.

 First, unlike primary infections and tumors, these conditions are bilateral (i.e. occurring in both ears at the same time).

-Ear mites are usually seen in younger dogs that have just been adopted, and their ears usually have a very dry, black discharge in the canals.
-The mites are very easily found by taking some of the discharge and looking at it under the microscope.
-The mites are easily identified and can be treated with an ivermectin based medication instilled into the ears.
+Ear mites are prevalent in younger dogs that have just been adopted.
+Their ears usually have a very dry, black discharge in the canals.
+The mites show up by taking some of the discharge and looking at it under the microscope.
+The mites are easy to identify, and treatment involves an ivermectin-based medication instilled into the ears.
 This disease is curable.

-With atopy and food allergy, the clinician cannot tell the two apart during the first examination, as both these conditions result in otitis externa as part of their presentation.
+With atopy and food allergy, the clinician cannot tell the two apart during the first examination.
+Both these conditions result in otitis externa as part of their presentation.

-The first hints for the clinician are obtained by taking a thorough history from the owner.
+The first hints for the clinician come from taking a thorough history from the owner.

-First, if the dog is on a consistent diet and the signs of otitis are seasonal, Food allergy can generally be ruled out as the cause.
+Is the dog is on a consistent diet and the signs of otitis are seasonal?
+Then you can generally rule out food allergy as a cause.

 Year-round ear problems